 AMR stands for Adaptive Multi Rate.
-AMR is a common audio file format that is used for various mobile devices such as cell phones and other mobile devices for various applications that ranges from normal audio player / recorder to VoIP kind of applications.
-AMR files are mainly optimized for recording speech i.e. for creating voice messages and voice memo on cell phones.
+AMR is a common audio file format used for various mobile devices such as cell phones and other mobile devices for applications ranging from normal audio players/recorders to VoIP applications.
+AMR files are mainly optimized for recording speech, i.e., creating voice messages and voice memos on cell phones.
 It was developed by Ericson and became the standard speech codec in 1998.
-AMR is well supported by most of modern mobile telephone handsets.
+Most modern mobile telephone handsets will support AMR.

 These are the compressed audio files that are extensively used by many 3G cell phones for voice recordings such as MMS messages.
-It incorporates the Algebraic Code Excited Linear Prediction (ACELP) algorithm that can to securely compress human speech audio.
-However, AMR file does not provide good audio quality for audio playback i.e. non-voice content.
+It incorporates the Algebraic Code Excited Linear Prediction (ACELP) algorithm to compress human speech audio securely.
+However, AMR file does not provide good audio quality for audio playback, i.e., non-voice content.

 AMR is the only narrowband speech codec that provides eight different bit rates, which can be adapted according to the network congestion.
-This enables the significant enhancement in Quality of the audio.
-AMR files uses link adaptation technique to select from one of eight different bit rates based on link conditions.
+This enables a significant enhancement in the Quality of the audio.
+AMR files use a link adaptation technique to select from one of the eight-bit rates based on link conditions.

 File Extension: .amr

 There are two AMR file formats: AMR- Narrow Band and AMR-Broad band.
 Below is a brief description of the two: